Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **What is the QUINT workflow?**
 =================================

-The QUINT workflow is an analysis solution for 2D rodent brain microscopy data, enabling brain-wide mapping and regional quantification using a reference brain atlas.
+The QUINT workflow supports the analysis of 2D rodent brain microscopy data, enabling brain-wide mapping and regional quantification using a reference brain atlas.
 The workflow is used to quantify cells and establish maps of cell distribution, receptor densities, connectivity patterns or pathological protein accumulation in the brain.
 It combines the use of a series of standalone desktop applications with graphical user interfaces (GUI), no coding ability required.

 .. image:: images/QUINT_image.PNG